 Key Takeaways

-Queen Elizabeth II advocated for her son Prince Andrew to become the UK's trade envoy in 2001.
-Released documents show no formal vetting was conducted before his appointment.
+Newly released government documents reveal Queen Elizabeth II was keen for her son Prince Andrew (now known as Andrew Mountbatten-Windsor) to become the UK's special representative for international trade and investment.
+The files show no formal due diligence or security vetting was conducted before his appointment, raising questions about oversight.

-The files were released by the UK government following a request from Sir Ed Davey, leader of the Liberal Democrats.
+The documents were released following a request from Sir Ed Davey, leader of the Liberal Democrats.
 They include memos and letters discussing Andrew's appointment as trade envoy, a position he held until 2011.
+According to a memo dated February 2000 from then-chief executive of British Trade International Sir David Wright to former foreign secretary Robin Cook, the Queen wished for Andrew to succeed his cousin, the Duke of Kent.

 The government stated that there is no evidence formal due diligence or security vetting was conducted before Andrew's appointment.
 Trade Minister Chris Bryant noted this was understandable as the role was a continuation of royal family involvement in trade promotion work.
 The documents also mention the need for 'careful and sometimes strict media management' regarding his engagements.